 Suppose somebody downloads an artist's work off their website and sells forgery NFTs.
 Then later, the artist makes and sells legitimate versions of those NFTs.
 Using only the blockchain, how do you know which one is authentic?
 The blockchain in fact cannot know whether any NFT is a forgery without referring to some outside trusted service that has authenticated the artist and artworks.
 This is often referred to as the oracle problem.
 Artwork is plagiarized and sold as NFTs all the time, and authenticity disputes have arisen over Cryptopunks and over the original NFT created at Rhizome 7x7 in 2014, for which Kevin McCoy is now being sued.
 Because of these kinds of failures surrounding the indisputable provenance that NFTs are supposed to provide, artists are starting to realize the need for centralized services that properly and consistently validate artists and artworks, and that these services are not just conveniences but integral components of the system.
 Additionally, without a separate centralized authentication layer on top of the blockchain, there's no mechanism to solve problems like invalidating NFTs in the case of hacked artist accounts, or officially designating reissued NFTs in the case of theft or faulty minting.
-And as you add the centralized authentication layer on top that's arguably doing a lot of the heavy lifting, then the blockchain's decentralized part of the solution starts to become less significant, and it brings into question whether one could do art authentication in more simple and robust way without involving the additional complexity and problems of the blockchain at all.
+As you add this centralized authentication layer that's arguably doing a lot of the heavy lifting, then the decentralized nature of the blockchain starts to become less significant.
+It brings into question whether one could do art authentication in more simple and robust way without involving the additional complexity and problems of the blockchain at all.